 Dusk can be hauntingly beautiful.
-As the colors of the impending night descend through the Spanish moss-adorned trees, the shadows that across the swamp marshes below grow longer.
+As the colors of the impending night descend through the Spanish moss-adorned trees, the shadows that stretch across the swamp marshes below grow longer.
 With the day in its final act, the autumn breeze strumming through the leaves provides an ethereal soundtrack, as the soft and steady drumroll of the Bay’s tide crescendos in the background.
-The diminishing light makes the ancient forest seem, somehow, even older, eliciting the feeling of a grand old house whose walls have bared witness to the triumphs and tragedies of many lifetimes, equal parts magnificent and melancholy – each and with a story to tell.
+The diminishing light makes the ancient forest seem, somehow, even older, eliciting the feeling of a grand old house whose walls have bared witness to the triumphs and tragedies of many lifetimes, equal parts magnificent and melancholy – each with a story to tell.
 This is no ordinary tale, however.
 While the spectacle is a sight worth savoring, be warned; as the curtain closes and the lights go down, it would be wise to hurry on home as quickly as you can.
 This story is of the ghostly variety.
 Linger too long, and you might just find yourself right in the middle of it.